arthurWeyna/pathapouf/README.md

 # Output

-PatHapOuf outputs four files.
+PatHapOuf outputs eight files.
 The user is asked to supply a prefix which will be used to name these files:

-* {prefix}.log contains a few info about the analysis.
-* {prefix}.LogLiks.txt contains log-likelihoods for each possible $M$
+* {prefix}.LogLiks.txt contains log-likelihoods for each possible combination of $M$ and $e$.
+* {prefix}.RelLiks.txt contains the same as above but expressed as relative likelihoods (for easier comparisons).
 * {prefix}.LogLiksGrp.txt contains log-likelihoods for each possible $M_{g}$
 * {prefix}.RelLiksGrp.txt is the same as {prefix}.LogLiksGrp.txt but expressed as relative likelihoods, which are helpful to compare.
+* {prefix}.log contains a few info about the analysis.

 # Run